• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Gay Couples Need Proactive Tax Planning Guidance

 Many gay couples only think about their taxes when they are forced to by the various IRS tax filing deadlines.
 This so-called tax planning likely only happens once per year.
 Before marriage equality, gay couples didn’t even have to talk taxes with their significant other this often.
-Work with your spouse and proactively plan to minimize your taxes, especially if one or both of you are self-employed, a gay business owner, or have equity compensation (think stock options, RSUs, etc.).
+Work with your spouse and proactively plan to minimize your taxes, especially if one or both of you are self-employed, are gay business owners, or have equity compensation (think stock options, RSUs, etc.).

-To help your LGBT household pay the least amount of taxes over time, high-income LGBTQ married couples should function as a tax slaying teamTo do this efficiently, gay couples must talk about money, talk openly about money, and often talk about money.
+To help your LGBT household pay the least amount of taxes over time, high-income LGBTQ married couples should function as a tax slaying teamTo do this efficiently, gay couples must talk openly about money and often talk about money.
 Talking about money and LGBTQ tax planning may not be fun, but let me tell you, large tax bills are not fun either.
 This goes beyond how to split the cable and electric bills.
 It leads to how you can afford that next fabulous gaycation and still stay on track for a financially secure gay retirement.

 I can hear you groaning through the computer.
 I get it.
 Thinking about taxes once per year is stressful enough.
 But when it comes to the marriage penalty hitting same-sex couples’ wallets, ignoring your taxes is not blissful.
 As a little extra motivation, saving money on taxes may be the difference between being able to afford that bucket list gaycation you have been dreaming of or writing a big check to the IRS.